 Those of us who have a problem with deer eating our gardens, know that they stay away from our daffodils.
 They are also rodent-proof.
 Daffodils contain alkaloids which are poisonous so both animals and insects stay away from them.
 They are also poisonous for your pets so be sure to keep them away from your garden in the spring.

 The alkaloids are absorbed through your skin, so it's a good idea to wear gloves while handling the bulbs and the plants.
 If you want to display the flowers in a vase, display them alone.
 The alkaloids in the stems will cause other flowers to wilt.
-If you want to use them in an arrangement with other flowers, soak the stems while you are arranging the other flowers and add the daffodils last.
+If you want to use them in an arrangement with other flowers, soak the stems of the daffodils while you are arranging the other flowers and add the daffodils last.
 Pre-soaking the stems rids them of most of the alkaloids.

 How to Plant Daffodils

 Daffodil bulbs should be planted in the fall, 2 to 4 weeks before the ground freezes.
 This is usually after your first frost.
 You want the soil to be cool so that the bulbs stay dormant.
 If you plant them too early while the soil is warm, the bulbs will start to sprout and the plants may not survive the cold winter weather.

 Daffodils need a period of cold before they will germinate.
 In southern parts of the US where the winters are not cold, gardeners can fool their bulbs by chilling them in their refrigerators for 3 to 4 months.
 They can then plant their bulbs in early spring.